Can Lemon Trees Grow in Virginia

 Once your tree is planted, give it regular waterings during dry spells but allow the top inch of soil to dry out between watering sessions.
 Fertilize your lemon tree every spring with an organic fertilizer formulated for citrus trees.

-Can Lemon Trees Grow in Virginia 4
+Can Lemon Trees Grow In Virginia 4

 Credit: fairfaxgardening.org